dropbox/SwiftyDropbox/README.md

 The `DropboxClient` (or `DropboxTeamClient`) is then used to make all of the desired API calls.

-* call `resetClients` to logout Dropbox user but not clear any access tokens
+* On `DropboxClientsManager` call `resetClients` to logout Dropbox user but not clear any access tokens
 * if specific access tokens need to be removed, use the `clearStoredAccessToken` method in `DropboxOAuthManager`

 ---